ioBroker/ioBroker.parser/README.md

 - *Type* - type of variable.
 One of boolean, number, string, json.
 - *Item* - number of the found element, starting from 0.
 - *Unit* - unit of the value.
 E.g. *°C*
+- *Old*  - if the value cannot be read or found on the page so do not update the actual stored value.
 - *Subs* - substitute values.
 This value will be used if file or URL is not available.
 - *Factor/Offset* - *calculated value* = *extracted value* * factor + offset , to make immediately modifications of value.
 Used Only for numbers.
 - *Interval* - poll interval in ms. If not set or 0, so the default interval will be used.